KennethChin0/finalProject/DEVLOG.md

 Derek -- 2020-1-21 1:47:
 Finished signal handling for Control + \ induced SIGQUIT, and wrote a "Disaster Protocol" for how to repair the program if it breaks

+Derek -- 2020-1-21 3:00:
+Added a hack for the tester: type "answer123" for the guess to view the answer